-Evie Launcher's default setup is breathtakingly simple, featuring only four apps at the bottom of the desktop and one search bar at the top.
-Yes, I did mean desktop for those four apps because by default, Evie Launcher keeps the dock turned off, which definitely sets it apart from the pack, but it also leads to Evie missing the dock icons when importing a layout from another launcher during the initial setup.
+Evie Launcher's default setup is breathtakingly simple, featuring only four apps at the bottom of the desktop and one permanent search bar at the top.
+By default, Evie Launcher keeps the dock turned off, which definitely sets it apart from the pack, but it also leads to Evie missing the dock icons when importing a layout from another launcher during the initial setup.

-More robust gesture controls have been listed as "coming soon" for a year now, but there's still one gesture here I highly appreciate and recommend turning on: double tap to lock.
-There are even two methods you can choose from — just like Nova Launcher and Action Launcher — a method that actually locks the phone and a method that just times out the screen in order to keep your phone unlocked via trusted devices/places.
+More robust gesture controls have been listed as "coming soon" for a year now, but there's still one gesture here I highly recommend turning on: double-tap to lock.
+There are even two methods you can choose from — just like Nova Launcher — a method that actually locks the phone and a method that just times out the screen in order to keep your phone unlocked via Smart Lock.

 Evie Launcher is definitely showing promise, especially for users who will be left wanting when Google Now Launcher is pulled from Google Play.
 (That is still happening right?)
 While I wish it was better at importing dock elements, the launcher has made steady, stable progress in the year since we first reviewed it.
 Once more robust gesture controls come to Evie, it should be quite the apt competitor in a crowded launcher market, but it's no slouch right now.

 Updated February 2018: This review was updated to reflect almost a year of development for Evie Launcher and update some links.

 We may earn a commission for purchases using our links.
 Learn more.

 Everything you need to know about the upcoming Moto G8 family

 Motorola's budget smartphone offerings for 2020 are shaping up to be quite impressive.
 Here's everything you need to know about the already-released Moto G8 Plus and G8 Play, along with what we know so far about the upcoming G8 and G8 Power.